Viswajith03/Amfoss-Tasks/README.md

 The tasks were really nice, it was very infromative.
 I got to learn a lot.
 ## My Introduction
 My name is Viswajith Viswanathan, I am from Pathanamthitta, Kerala.
 I am from CSE -B.
-I like Technology in general and I wish to learn more about Computers.